North Walsham: History

-Cinemas

 North Walsham Picturedrome opened in King Arms Street around 1912 and survived until around September 1931.
 In 1931 the Regal Cinema opened in New Road and was open until 1979.
-When the Regal closed, the building was turned into a Vauxhall car dealership and later a Plant hire business, but in 2018 was knocked down to make room for housing.
+When the Regal closed, the building was turned into a Vauxhall car dealership and later a Plant hire business, but in 2018 was knocked down to make room for housing..

-32-years later, North Walsham had a cinema again, the Atrium, which opened in 2011.
-The Atrium is a state-of-the-art theatre and cinema with regular screenings and special events around the films.

-Oak Tree Sculpture
+Oak tree sculpture

 The town's park features an oak tree sculpture commemorating the Battle of the Peasants' Revolt at North Walsham in 1381, and the Agricultural Workers Union being founded in the town in 1906.
 It is constructed from a 120-year-old tree that was diseased and was due to be felled.
 The sculpture was unveiled in September 1999.

-North Walsham High School & the Atrium
+North Walsham High School and the Atrium

 North Walsham High School is an academy school for pupils aged 11 to 16 located in the town.
 The school is administered by Enrich Learning Trust.
 The school converted from community school status in October 2019.
 The school includes a £5.3m arts and education development called the 'Atrium', which is open to the wider community, funded by the initial co-location funds of reanimating communities.
 The building belongs to North Walsham High School, but the theatre, cinema, workshop, and events programme is run by a registered charity (The Atrium North Norfolk Ltd).
 The charity was formed in early 2013 and operates as 'the Atrium'.

 Sport

 North Walsham is home to a London 1 North rugby team.
 North Walsham R.F.C. narrowly missed out on promotion to National League 2 in 2005–06, losing a play-off to Nuneaton.
 It is also home to the North Norfolk Vikings Swimming Club who train at the Victory Leisure Centre on Station Road.
-You will find North Walsham parkrun every Saturday morning which is a free, timed 5k event at 9am at North Walsham High School.
+There is a North Walsham parkrun every Saturday morning which is a free, timed 5k event at 9am at North Walsham High School.
 England footballer Lauren Hemp was born in the town and played for the local team as a child.